-As of 2020, COPLOW receives around 6,000 cases per year and has tens of thousands of cases in our database.
-We have three board certified veterinary pathologists on our staff: Dr. Gillian Shaw, our staff pathologist, Dr. Richard Dubielzig, the founder of the lab who currently serves as a volunteer pathologist, and Dr. Leandro Teixeira, the current director of the laboratory.
+As of 2021, COPLOW receives around 7,000 cases per year and has tens of thousands of cases in our database.
+We have five board certified veterinary pathologists on our staff: Dr. Leandro Teixeira, the current director of the laboratory; our staff pathologists, Dr. Gillian Shaw, Dr. Ryan Taylor, and Dr. Kelsey Brakel, and Dr. Richard Dubielzig, the founder of the lab who currently serves as a volunteer pathologist.

 The COPLOW histopathology collection of specimens is housed in a searchable format with easy access to all paraffin blocks, microscopic slides, submission forms and final reports, which are all available in one room.
 We think of the collection as a resource in veterinary ocular pathology to be used to investigate the pathogenesis, prognosis, effectiveness of treatment, and epidemiology of spontaneous ocular disease in animal species.